wftutorials/flask-beginner-tutorial/README.md

 data = {'isloggedin': True}
 ```

-Now in our template we change conditionally render based on this.
+Now in our template we change conditionally render `html` based on this.

 ```html
 {% if data.isloggedin %}